Dementia is an umbrella term used to describe a range of progressive neurological disorders, conditions affecting the brain.

 Medway Admiral Nursing

 Admiral nurses are specialist mental health nurses, working within the NHS and trained and developed by the charity Dementia UK.
-They provide the highest possible standards or care for people with dementia and help improve the experiences of all those affected by the illness, including their families and carers.
+They provide the highest possible standards of care for people with dementia.
+And they help improve the experiences of all those affected by the illness, including their families and carers.

 Phone: 01634 382 080

 Carers First runs services in Medway, supporting adult carers and their families, as well as young carers under the age of 18.
-Specific services include: groups, hospital support, and carers assessments.
+Services include groups, hospital support and carers assessments.